matlab-deep-learning/Image-domain-conversion-using-CycleGAN/README.md

    -  Day / night conversion
    -  Object transformation

-The difference from Pix2Pix, which also perform image-image conversion, is that CycleGAN uses the unsupervised learning, so there is no need for a paired image dataset.
+The difference from Pix2Pix, which also perform image-image conversion, is that CycleGAN uses unsupervised learning, so there is no need for a paired image dataset.
-In this example, even with the unsupervised learning, you can see the model convert the images by understanding whether the fruit was a whole one or a cut one.
+In this example, even with unsupervised learning, you can see the model convert the images by understanding whether the fruit was a whole one or a cut one.

 ![result image](https://github.com/matlab-deep-learning/Image-domain-conversion-using-CycleGAN/raw/master/pics_for_doc/image_6.png)
 ![result image](https://github.com/matlab-deep-learning/Image-domain-conversion-using-CycleGAN/raw/master/pics_for_doc/image_7.png)